 Television - Local Programs

-In-depth interviews with the heads of leading Colleges and Universities in Northeast and Central Pennsylvania
+In-depth interviews with the heads of leading Colleges, Universities, Hospitals and more in Northeast and Central Pennsylvania

 President, Lackawanna College

 Airs Thursday, April 2 at 7p on WVIA-TV

 Giving people a first-class education that doesn't cost a fortune with support in place to make sure students stay on track was the evaluation President Barack Obama gave Lackawanna College when he visited its campus two years ago.
 Hear from Mark Volk President of Lackawanna College and learn more how this over 100 year old institution keeps a high standard in 2015.

 Meet the Presidents Episodes

 WVIA-FM Program Manager and afternoon classical music host, Larry Vojtko began his tenure at the station in 1982 as the early morning host/announcer.
 He is also the prouducer and host of most of the concert broadcasts for the station.
 During his tenure Larry has interviewed many celebrities and musicians of international renown such as clarinetist Richard Stoltzman, pianists Leon Fleisher and Jean-Yves Thibaudet, baroque cellist Anner Bylsma, conductor/composer Gunther Schuller, and bass Paul Plishka.
 He also organizes and produces the WVIA "Simply Grand" series of in-studio classical concerts.
 In May 2003, Larry led the Northeastern Pennsylvania Philharmonic in concert as guest conductor, an honor bestowed in observance of Larry’s 20th anniversary with WVIA.